A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Introduction

-The metrics proposed in \cite{bento2016metric} by Bento solve many problems of the aforementioned cost functions and are mathematically consistent.
-To be precise, the author first proposes a family of 'natural' metrics \cite[Theorem 3]{bento2016metric} and then a 'natural and computable' metric \cite[Theorem 9]{bento2016metric}, which is computable in polynomial time using linear programming (LP) and alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}.
-In all Bento's metrics, dummy trajectories are added to both the ground truth and the estimated set so that both sets have the same cardinality.
+In all Bento's metrics, $\ast$-trajectories are added to both the ground truth and the estimated set so that both sets have the same cardinality.
 Then, all trajectories in one set are assigned to trajectories in the other set via permutations and the switches are based on how these permutations change over time.
-Considering switches based on permutations of real and dummy trajectories is inherent in Bento's metrics and can provide counter-intuitive results, as illustrated in Section~\ref{subsec:motiv}.
-Another limitation of Bento's metrics is the removal of parameter $p$ of the OSPA distance, which is important to design optimal estimators \cite{guerriero2010shooting, baum2015wasserstein}.
+Bento's metrics are flexible in the choice of switching penalty, which can be chosen depending on the application at hand.
+Nevertheless, calculating switches based on permutations of both real and $\ast$-trajectories is inherent in Bento's metrics and may provide counter-intuitive results, if the aim is to count the number of track switches, as illustrated in Section~\ref{subsec:motiv}.
+Another limitation of Bento's metrics is the lack of the parameter $p$ in the OSPA/GOSPA metrics, which is important to design optimal estimators \cite{guerriero2010shooting, baum2015wasserstein,williams2015efficient}.